Syringe filter: Application

 Syringe filters may be used to remove particles from a sample, prior to analysis by HPLC or other techniques involving expensive instruments.
 Particles easily damage an HPLC due to the narrow bore and high pressures within.
 Syringe filters are quite suitable for Schlenk line work, which makes extensive use of needles and syringes (see cannula transfer).
 Being relatively affordable, they may be used for general purpose filtration, especially of smaller volumes where losses by soaking up filter paper are significant.

 Syringe filters are also available for the filtration of gases, and for the removal of bacteria from a sample.

 Disk filters are frequently used for the onsite manufacture of parenteral drugs and sterile eye drops, in order to remove microbiological contaminations (sterile filtration).

 Harm reduction in recreational drug use

 Filters with 0.1 μm compared with 0.2 μm pore size have enhanced bacterial removal according to one study.
-The solubility of diazepam, for example, is less than 1 mg/mL at 68 °F (20 °C).